 15. Keep a maintenance list

-None of this replaces a qualified hand for serious work.
-But the ordinary wear of a house is well within reach of an attentive owner and a free Saturday morning.
+None of this replaces a qualified tradesperson for serious work — electrics, gas, the roof structure, load-bearing walls.
+But the ordinary wear of a house is well within reach of an attentive owner with a free Saturday morning and a willingness to look at the problem before assuming it needs a specialist.

 Comments (0)